tdeem6/2015.09.23_Course_Roster/ReadMe.md

 ### Description:

 Simple app made with angular learning the basics of angular-ui-router.
 Builds on previous projects using controllers and factories.

+Now broken with addition of directives, need to re-work CSS code.

 ### Setup: